DataTalksClub/project-of-the-week/2022-11-16-recommenders-2.md

 ### Day 3 (19 November, Saturday)

-* Compare the recommender systems you created using the metrics that you selected.
+* Compare the recommender systems you created (Content based and Collaborative filtering) using the metrics that you selected.
 * Push your changes to GitHub.
 * Share your progress in Slack and on social media.

+**Note:** If you didn't have the chance to work on the project, have a look at projects from [Part 1](2022-10-19-recommenders-1.md).

 ### Day 4 (20 November, Sunday)